wrzasa/rbsim/README.md

 object that is available in a subclass of `RBSim::Experiment` using method `app_stats`.
 Similarly there is `:res_stats` key holding the the resource statistics.

+# Copyright

+Copyright (c) 2014-2018 Wojciech Rząsa.
+See LICENSE.txt for further details.
+Contact me if interested in different license conditions.